BorisNA/addflex/Readme.md

 ## addflex_mdx

+There are two options to generate morphological data for MDX

+1. Create links for the dictionary, then if one searches for wordform, the card with the stem is automatically opened.
+It is convenient, but the downside is that you need to regenerate every dictionary adding this "morphological delta"
+2. Create a standalone dictionary, where for each wordform there is a card with the link to the stem.
+Downside is that one need to click again on this link to get to the needed entry.

+### Create a "morphological addon" with links

 1. Create an inflection file for the desired language

-   `python addflex_mdx.py -t forms-UK-test.txt -o test_MDX_infl.txt`
+   `python addflex_mdx.py -l -t forms-UK-test.txt -o test_MDX_infl.txt`

 2. Concatenate this file with your source MDX file

    For example with `copy some_MDX_file.txt+test_MDX_infl.txt some_MDX_file_with_infl.txt`

-3. Convert the concatenated file to MDX
+3. Convert the concatenated file to every MDX needed

    For example with `mdict -a some_MDX_file_with_infl.txt some_MDX_file_with_infl.mdx`

+### Create a standalone dictionary

+1. Create a standalone inflection file for the desired language

+   `python addflex_mdx.py -t forms-UK-test.txt -o test_MDX_infl_UK.txt`

+2. Generate a "morphological dictionary" as usual

+   For example with `mdict -a test_MDX_infl_UK.txt morphological_UK.mdx`